Our Charter

 Executive Committee

-6. Rev. Dr. Stephen Lake, Church of the Resurrection Wheaton
+5. Rev. Dr. Stephen Lake, Anglican Church of the Resurrection, Flower Mound, TX

 8. Ex Officio Episcopal Sponsor: Rt.
 Rev. Dr. David Hicks, ACNA College of Bishops